keep-starknet-strange/unruggable.meme/frontend/README.md

 ## Contribution
 ### Code format
-We are using [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to format our code.
+We use [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to format our code.
 We recommend that you also install them to maintain clean and readable code.
+You can learn how to do that [here](https://www.aleksandrhovhannisyan.com/blog/format-code-on-save-vs-code-eslint/).